tcopeland/194x/README.md

 #### TODO

+* Waves of enemies - e.g, 6 planes come down from upper left and exit on upper right
+* * pass a Path object into each Enemy
 * Player strike puts game into 'between lives' state
 * * explosion is bigger
 * * enemies disappear